 Yankee Stadium has come a long way since VeggieHappy began advising them on plant-based menu options.
-In this feature, VH co-founder Johanna McCloy interviews Yankee Stadium’s General Manager of Concessions Chris Buffa about his experiences there, and about their current options.
+In this feature, VeggieHappy’s Johanna McCloy interviews Yankee Stadium’s General Manager of Concessions Chris Buffa about his path to working there, and their menu options.

 Chris: First, Johanna, I have to tell you, I eat the Impossible Burger every day.
 You rubbed off on me with all this vegan and vegetarian stuff.
 I’m finally starting to get healthy.
 And I eat a lot of quinoa.
 Good stuff.